 TXOP return phase

 A Co-TDMA coordinated AP may return the remainder of the allocated time (if any) to the Co-TDMA sharing AP.
-The condition(s) for TXOP return and signaling details on how to return the TXOP are TBD..
+The condition(s) for TXOP return and signaling details on how to return the TXOP are TBD.

+A Co-TDMA sharing AP may transmit to a Co-TDMA coordinated AP an indication of whether the Co-TDMA coordinated AP is to return the remainder of the allocated time (if any) back to the Co-TDMA sharing AP.(M277)

+The mechanism by which a Co-TDMA sharing AP indicates whether TXOP return is needed is TBD.(M277)